OKDrs.com

 3. Infarction in the prostate is where part of the prostate may be severely damaged because of an inflammation or lack of blood supply.
 This may drive the PSA up.
 Infarctions are very rare and are very hard to diagnose.

 4. Cancer of the prostate may cause the PSA to go up.
 The more cancer there is in the body the higher the PSA.
 The normal value of PSA is 0 - 4.
 Anything between 4 and 10 may be suspicious of cancer and will require the patient to have an ultrasound and biopsies.
 The higher the PSA is above 10 the more chance of cancer in the prostate.
 Sometimes the cancer may spread outside the prostate and the PSA will go even higher, reaching PSA values in the thousands of units.
-It is recommended that men above 50 years of age get at least a yearly PSA.
-Men under 50 years of age, if there is any history of cancer of the prostate in the family or a patient has had prostate problems in the past, should have a PSA yearly.
+It is our recommendation that men above 40 should have a PSA done yearly.
+Especially if there is any history of cancer of the prostate.